ypetinot/web-summarization/README.txt

 This repository contains the source code for a framework for indicative Web summarization.
-Although primary intended for nearest-neighbor-based --- i.e. instance-based ---- summarization approach, it also provides the necessary infrastructure for alternate summarization systems (e.g. extraction-based).
+Although primary intended for nearest-neighbor-based --- i.e. instance-based ---- summarization approaches, it provides the necessary infrastructure for alternate forms of indicative Web summarization, including for the construction of extraction-based  summarization systems.

 The repository is organized as follows:
 --------------------------------------